Mr-Jashan/Songs_Mashup/README.md

 # Songs_Mashup
-In this user have to give certain inputs and the result audio file they will receive in the email they entered.
+In this user have to give certain inputs and the result audio file they will receive in the email they entered.🎧